Monday, 11-Dec-2017 05:38:41 GMT

 One thing that you should keep in mind when approaching the readings, which I will talk more about as the class progresses, is that as mentioned above the exams are open-book.
 And for that you should normally just need to read the books carefully and be able to discuss them intelligently.
 That is, you should read these as if you had picked them up at an airport or neighborhood bookshop because you were interested in the subject and wanted to know more about it, just like millions of people have been doing with Michael Coe’s many books for decades.
 And they are still reading them in everyday life today.
 Your textbooks are two of the most read books on Ancient Middle America—which is in part why you can purchase them at such a bargain price.

-With all of the materials you will be expected to share your ideas and comments with others in the Class Forum and wikis.
+With all of the materials you will be expected to share your ideas and comments with others in the Class Forums and wikis.
 I'm looking forward to that.

-Finally, laptops are welcome in the classroom.
-Many find a laptop quite useful in following the lectures as all lectures are web supported.
+Finally, laptops are welcome, in fact encouraged, in the classroom.
+Many find a laptop quite useful in following the class materials.
 You can, for example, download all of the slide materials used in class.

 So once again, welcome to Ancient Middle America.
 This will be a great course, and a great experience.
 You will see. . . .